IBA – ACQUISITION OF OWN SHARES

 |TOTAL

-The total number of shares purchased under this program therefore amounts to 280,017 since this is the third week of execution.
+The total number of shares purchased under this program therefore amounts to 352,017, following this fourth week of execution.
 As a result, the current situation with respect to treasury shares (held directly by IBA SA and indirectly through its subsidiary IBA Investments SRL) is the following :

 |Shares